 1) TurboTax – 1,000 Points

-These are BONUS points, so they DO NOT qualify toward earning the Southwest Companion Pass, which lets one person fly nearly free with you for up to two years (enroll in my popular “How to Earn Your 2019 Southwest Companion Pass” online course to get step-by-step help to easily earn this pass), but you can use them for FREE travel.
+These are BONUS points, so they DO NOT qualify toward earning the Southwest Companion Pass, which lets one person fly nearly free with you for up to two years.

 2) H&R Block

-At the Southwest Rapid Rewards Shopping Portal, you can earn 6 points per dollar spent on H&R Block tax products.
+At the Southwest Rapid Rewards Shopping Portal (here’s how to use the Rapid Rewards Shopping Portal if you’re not familiar), you can earn 6 points per dollar on H&R Block tax products.

 The program terms state that only TaxCut Premium Software products and TaxCut online products are eligible.
-Additionally, they are offering 25% off online tax filing products through December 31, 2019.
+Additionally, there is a 25% discount on online tax filing products through April 15, 2020 and 35% off H&R Block software products.

-AAdvantage e-Shopping Mall is offering 9 miles per dollar spent on certain H&R products with a similar discount of 25% off online products, as well.
+AAdvantage e-Shopping Mall is offering 8 miles per dollar on certain H&R products with a similar discount of 25% off online products and 35% off software products, as well.

-File your taxes through e-File.com via the Southwest Rapid Rewards Shopping Portal and earn 15 points per dollar spent.
+File your taxes through e-File.com via the Southwest Rapid Rewards Shopping Portal and earn 15 points per dollar.
 E-file.com has online tax software for federal and state tax returns.
-Prices are up to 50% less than other software programs, and through the portal, they are offering 24% off of their prices.
+Prices are up to 50% less than other software programs.

 The offer is good for new customers only and for paid products.

-AAdvantage e-Shopping Mall is also offering 20 miles per dollar spent on e-File.com.
+AAdvantage e-Shopping Mall is also offering 20 miles per dollar on e-File.com.

 4) Pay for These Products with a Miles-Earning Credit Card

-To maximize the number of points you can earn by doing and paying your taxes through the above, pay for these products with a miles-earning credit card.
+To maximize the number of points you can earn by completing and paying your taxes through the above, pay for these products with a miles-earning credit card.

 5) Pay with Plastiq